Mean-field approximation, Gibbs relaxation, and cross estimates: Abstract

 \section{Abstract}

-This work focuses on the propagation of chaos and the relaxation to Gibbs equilibrium for a system of $N$ classical Brownian particles with weak mean-field interactions.
-While it is known that propagation of chaos holds at rate $O(N^{-1})$ uniformly in time, and Gibbs relaxation at rate $O(e^{-ct})$ uniformly in~$N$, we go a step further by showing that the cross error between chaos propagation and Gibbs relaxation is $O(N^{-1}e^{-ct})$.
-For translation-invariant systems on the torus, this leads to an improved mean-field approximation error at the level of the one-particle density: the error decreases from~$O(N^{-1})$ to $O(N^{-1}e^{-ct})$.
+We study the propagation of chaos and relaxation to Gibbs equilibrium for a system of~$N$ classical Brownian particles with weak mean-field interactions.
+It is well known that propagation of chaos holds uniformly in time with rate~$O(N^{-1})$ and that Gibbs relaxation holds uniformly in~$N$ with exponential rate~$O(e^{-ct})$.
+We go one step further by establishing a cross estimate that simultaneously captures both effects: the joint deviation between chaos propagation and Gibbs relaxation is of order~$O(N^{-1}e^{-ct})$.
+In particular, for translation-invariant systems, this yields an accelerated propagation of chaos, with the mean-field approximation error at the level of the one-particle density improving from~$O(N^{-1})$ to~$O(N^{-1}e^{-ct})$.
 Our approach relies on a detailed analysis of the BBGKY hierarchy for correlation functions, and applies to both underdamped and overdamped Langevin dynamics with merely bounded interaction forces.
-We also derive new results on Gibbs relaxation and present partial extensions beyond the weak interaction regime.
+In addition, we obtain new quantitative results on Gibbs relaxation and provide partial extensions beyond the weak interaction regime.

 \allowdisplaybreaks